johnwargo/johnwargo-static-11ty/src/posts/2016/configuring-a-node-express-environment-on-the-raspberry-pi.md

 ---
-title: Configuring a NodeExpress Environment on the Raspberry Pi
+title: Configuring a Node Express Environment on the Raspberry Pi
-description:
+description: Describes my experience trying to get a Node & Express environment running on the Raspberry Pi
 date: 2016-02-16
 headerImage:
 categories: [Internet of Things (IoT)]